Saint Joseph: Saint Joseph's Day

-19 March, Saint Joseph's Day, has been the principal feast day of Saint Joseph in Western Christianity since the 10th century, and is celebrated by Catholics, Anglicans, many Lutherans, and other denominations.
-In Eastern Orthodoxy, the feast day of Saint Joseph is celebrated on the First Sunday after the Nativity of Christ.
+19 March, Saint Joseph's Day, has been the principal feast day of Saint Joseph in Western Christianity since the 10th century, and is celebrated by Catholics, Anglicans, Lutherans, and other denominations.
+In Eastern Orthodoxy, the feast day of Saint Joseph is celebrated on 26 December (Synaxis of the Mother of God and flight of the Holy Family into Egypt), the First Sunday after the Nativity of Christ, on 19 March and on the Sunday of the Holy Forefathers (two Sundays before the Nativity) and on the Sunday of the Holy Fathers (Sunday before the Nativity), when he is commemorated together with other ancestors of Jesus.
 In the Catholic Church, the Feast of Saint Joseph (19 March) is a solemnity (first class if using the Tridentine calendar), and is transferred to another date if impeded (i.e., 19 March falling on Sunday or in Holy Week).

 Joseph is remembered in the Church of England and the Episcopal Church on 19 March.

 Popular customs among Christians of various liturgical traditions observing Saint Joseph's Day are attending Mass or the Divine Service, wearing red-coloured clothing, carrying dried fava beans that have been blessed, and assembling home altars dedicated to Saint Joseph.

 In Sicily, where Saint Joseph is regarded by many as their patron saint, and in many Italian-American communities, thanks are given to Saint Joseph (San Giuseppe in Italian) for preventing a famine in Sicily during the Middle Ages.
 According to legend, there was a severe drought at the time, and the people prayed for their patron saint to bring them rain.
 They promised that if God answered their prayers through Joseph's intercession, they would prepare a large feast to honor him.
 The rain did come, and the people of Sicily prepared a large banquet for their patron saint.
 The fava bean was the crop which saved the population from starvation and is a traditional part of Saint Joseph's Day altars and traditions.
 Giving food to the needy is a Saint Joseph's Day custom.
 In some communities it is traditional to wear red clothing and eat a Neapolitan pastry known as a zeppola (created in 1840 by Don Pasquale Pinatauro in Naples) on Saint Joseph's Day.
 Maccu di San Giuseppe is a traditional Sicilian dish that consists of various ingredients and maccu that is prepared on this day.
 Maccu is a foodstuff and soup that dates to ancient times which is prepared with fava beans as a primary ingredient.

 Upon a typical Saint Joseph's Day altar, people place flowers, limes, candles, wine, fava beans, specially prepared cakes, breads, cookies, other meatless dishes, and zeppole.
 Foods are traditionally served containing bread crumbs to represent sawdust since Joseph was a carpenter.
 Because the feast occurs during Lent, traditionally no meat was allowed on the celebration table.
 The altar usually has three tiers, to represent the Trinity.